Why Buy Distribution Box?

 Safety Tips for Distribution Boards:-

-- A distribution board must never be placed anywhere near a water source.
+- A power distribution board must never be placed anywhere near a water source.

 - Ensure that the wires do not hang outside the board.